90% of mutual funds follow an active investing style.

 Actively managed funds require a fund manager to research and select stocks, resulting in higher fees.

-Index funds, on the other hand, track a specific index and do not require active management which resulting in lower fees.
+Index funds, on the other hand, track a specific index and do not require active management which results in lower fees.

 It’s a good idea to review your index fund portfolio once a year to ensure that it aligns with your investment goals.